kubernetes-sigs/gateway-api/conformance/reports/v1.3.0/linkerd-linkerd/README.md

 Since Gateway API conformance tests _require_ semantic versioning for the implementation version, the Linkerd project reports conformance using the `version` tags.
-However, the reproduction instructions below reference the corresponding `edge` tag to match the way the Linkerd CLI is published.
+However, the reproduction instructions below reference the corresponding `edge` tag, because the Linkerd CLI is actually published using the `edge` tag.

 [Releases and Versions]: https://linkerd.io/releases/